AØKA08087U Advanced Development Economics - Macro Aspects

 - Exam period

-The reexam is a 20 minuts ONLINE oral exam with aids, but without preparation.
+The reexam is a 20 minuts oral exam without preparation.

-Information about the reexam day and time will be available in the Digital Exam early February.
+Information about the reexam day, time and place is available in the Digital Exam early February.

 Criteria for exam assesment